stjordanis/graph-tool/doc/demos/inference/_minimization.rst

    levels = state.get_levels()
    for s in levels:
        print(s)
+       if s.get_N() == 1:
+           break

 .. testoutput:: celegans

-   <BlockState object with 19 blocks (19 nonempty), degree-corrected, for graph <Graph object, directed, with 297 vertices and 2359 edges, 2 internal vertex properties, 1 internal edge property, 2 internal graph properties, at 0x...>, at 0x...>
+   <BlockState object with 297 blocks (20 nonempty), degree-corrected, for graph <Graph object, directed, with 297 vertices and 2359 edges, 2 internal vertex properties, 1 internal edge property, 2 internal graph properties, at 0x...>, at 0x...>
+   <BlockState object with 27 blocks (8 nonempty), for graph <Graph object, directed, with 297 vertices and 203 edges, 2 internal vertex properties, 1 internal edge property, at 0x...>, at 0x...>
-   <BlockState object with 6 blocks (6 nonempty), for graph <Graph object, directed, with 19 vertices and 176 edges, 2 internal vertex properties, 1 internal edge property, at 0x...>, at 0x...>
+   <BlockState object with 12 blocks (3 nonempty), for graph <Graph object, directed, with 27 vertices and 51 edges, 2 internal vertex properties, 1 internal edge property, at 0x...>, at 0x...>
-   <BlockState object with 2 blocks (2 nonempty), for graph <Graph object, directed, with 6 vertices and 30 edges, 2 internal vertex properties, 1 internal edge property, at 0x...>, at 0x...>
+   <BlockState object with 3 blocks (1 nonempty), for graph <Graph object, directed, with 12 vertices and 8 edges, 2 internal vertex properties, 1 internal edge property, at 0x...>, at 0x...>
-   <BlockState object with 1 blocks (1 nonempty), for graph <Graph object, directed, with 2 vertices and 4 edges, 2 internal vertex properties, 1 internal edge property, at 0x...>, at 0x...>
+   <BlockState object with 1 blocks (1 nonempty), for graph <Graph object, directed, with 3 vertices and 1 edge, 2 internal vertex properties, 1 internal edge property, at 0x...>, at 0x...>

 This means that we can inspect the hierarchical partition just as before: